Automatic Speech Recognition

 All downloads (sample clips, HF dataset cache) land in DL_tasks/datasets/, which is gitignored.

-# %pip install -q torch transformers datasets torchcodec jiwer soundfile
+# %pip install -q torch transformers datasets accelerate torchcodec jiwer soundfile

 import time